Bucky Harris: Minor leagues

-Washington Senators (1919–1928)
+Washington Senators (1919–1928; player–manager after 1924)

 Harris then was recommended to the Washington Senators by baseball promoter Joe Engel, who led the Chattanooga Lookouts at Engel Stadium.
 In August 1919, at the age of 22, he came up to Washington but was unimpressive at first, batting a meager .214 and getting into only eight games that first season.
 Despite this poor showing, owner-manager Clark Griffith made him Washington's regular second baseman in 1920, and before long Harris was batting .300 and making a mark for himself as a tough competitor, standing up to even ferocious superstar Ty Cobb, who threatened Harris when he tagged Cobb in their first encounter.

 Harris spent most of his playing career as a second baseman with the Senators (1919–1928).
 In 1924, he was named player-manager; at the age of 27 he was the youngest manager in the Majors.
-He proceeded to lead the Senators to their only World Series title in Washington in his rookie season, and was nicknamed "The Boy Wonder."
+He proceeded to lead the Senators to their only World Series title in Washington in his rookie season, and was nicknamed "the Boy Wonder."
 He won a second consecutive American League pennant in 1925, but the Senators lost the 1925 World Series in Pittsburgh in the late innings of Game 7 after leading 3–1 in the Series.
 Baseball historian William C. Kashatus wrote of his dominant play in the 1924 World Series: "Not only did he set records for chances accepted, double plays and put-outs in the exciting seven-game affair, but he batted .333 and hit two home runs" — including an important roundtripper in Game 7 which opened the scoring and gave Washington a 1–0 lead in the 4th inning.
 These feats are even more impressive considering that the light-hitting Harris only hit nine home runs during his entire career.

 After Harris‘ back-to-back pennants in 1924–1925, he was able to keep the Senators in the first division for the next three seasons, but their win totals declined, from 96 (1925) to 81, then 85.